PatristicTextArchive/Schema/documentation/en.md

 @import "examples/ed_interpretation.xml" {class="line-numbers"}

+All categories used are defined in the `<classDecl>` element in a `<taxonomy>` with `@xml:id="annotationstatus"` and `@xml:id="analysisstatus"`.

+@import "examples/classdecl_annotation.xml" {class="line-numbers"}

 The annotation status is defined as follows:

 - `fully-annotated`: All instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.
 - `partially-annotated`: Some instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.
 - `not-annotated`: No instance of a phenomenon (e.g. biblical quotations, persons, places) is encoded with the respective element.

-The extension to which the annotations are identified with norm data is defined as follows:
+The extent to which the annotations are identified with norm data is defined as follows:

 - `fully-identified`: All encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
 - `partially-identified`: Some encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
 - `not-identified`: No encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.

+The status of linguistic analysis is defined as follows:

+- `automatically-tagged`: Words are automatically tagged.
+- `manually-tagged`: Words are manually tagged.
+- `not-tagged`: Words are not tagged.
+- `automatically-analyzed`: Words are automatically analyzed.
+- `manually-analyzed`: Words are manually analyzed.
+- `not-analyzed`: Words are not analyzed.

+Normally, words are automatically tagged and analyzed in the course of publication in the PTA web frontend.

 #### Normalisation